rohangpta/rohangpta.github.io/content/posts/halfway.md

 # School still sucks, but less

-I used to absolutely despite highschool.
+I used to absolutely despise highschool.
 Part of it was because I was a lazy slob who wanted to play RuneScape every waking hour but mostly because I didn't like what I was meant to do in school in order to do well.
 For example, the Computer Science curriculum tested us on some pretty jank stuff.
 We're talking